Firm Governance

 - Regardless of the final scope of the project, we conclude with a written report, summarizing our work together.

-CPA Firm Management & Governance
+CPA Firm Management & Governance, 2nd Edition

 Best practices for managing and structuring the leadership group; descriptions of both partnership and corporate styles; role of the managing partner and firm administrator; decision making; voting; the role of a partner and how the organization changes as the firm grows.